Evolutionary game model of group choice dilemmas on hypergraphs

-and that each group member always earns the whole group payoff.
-We will make use of this interpretation to write the time evolution of the dynamics at the group level, through a coarse-grained approach.}.
+where the exponent $\beta \geq 0$ takes into account possible nonlinear synergistic effects raising from the interaction among group members \cite{Bettencourt7301}.
+In particular, for $\beta > 1$ the interaction among agents leads to a superlinear scaling of the group resource with the group size.
+To determine the payoff of the individual agents, we simply assume that the payoff of a group in Eq.~\eqref{eq:payoff} is equally shared among its group members.
+Then, the payoff of agent $i$ is defined as the sum of the returns from all the groups in which it is involved: $ \pi_i =\sum_{g|i\in g} {\pi^{(g)}} / {\left(q^{(g)}\right)^{\zeta}} $.
+The exponent $0 \leq \zeta \leq 1$ allows to tune the way in which group members benefit from the group payoff.
+For example, in contexts where the payoff represents a material or countable quantity (e.g. a cash prize), $\zeta = 1$ implies that the group payoff is equally split among the group members and the total group payoff is conserved.
+In the limit $\zeta = 0$ instead each group member earns the full payoff coming from the group~\footnotemark[2].
 In the \emph{evolutionary dynamics} of our model, we assume perfect rationality of the agents, meaning that the agent states are updated in time according to a stochastic dynamics where each agent tries to imitate the fittest neighbour \cite{gamedynamicstextbook}.
 Namely, at each time step, a \emph{focal} individual $i$ is selected at random in the population.
 A second individual $j$, that we call \emph{reference}, is randomly selected among the co-members of the focal individual.
 Then, the probability $p_{i j}$ for the decision maker $i$ to adopt the state of the decision maker $j$ is defined as a growing function of the payoffs difference between the two individuals: $p_{i j} = g ( \pi_j - \pi_i)$.
 The \emph{co-membership network} we consider is obtained as the projection of the hypergraph on the set of nodes representing group members (two nodes are linked if they are co-members in at least one group).
-We denote as $h_i$ the degree of node $i$ on the co-membership network, i.e. the number of co-members of agent $i$, and as $H(h)$ its distribution (see SM for details).
+We denote as $h_i$ the degree of node $i$ on the co-membership network, i.e. the number of co-members of agent $i$, and as $H(h)$ its distribution (see SM~\footnotemark[1]).
+In particular, we verified that for realistic heterogeneously distributed group sizes and hyperdegrees, the resulting co-membership distribution shows power-law tail $H(h)\sim h^{-\gamma}$, as the one observed in many relevant real-world systems \cite{newmancoauthornet, milojevic_teamformation, perra_activity_2012}.